Kerry Sanderson: Fremantle Ports

 In October 1991, Sanderson was named acting general manager of Fremantle Ports, a publicly owned state government trading enterprise (GTE) responsible for Fremantle Harbour and attached facilities in Cockburn Sound.
-She was appointed chief executive officer (CEO) in 1992, and was re-appointed for another five years in November 1997, going on to continue in the position until October 2008.
+She was appointed chief executive officer in 1992, and was re-appointed for another five years in November 1997, going on to continue in the position until October 2008.
 As CEO, Sanderson was credited with "turning Australia's most inefficient port into its fastest", despite "prejudice against her gender, and the reputation of Australia's waterfront for being notoriously slack".
 She re-organised the company along total quality management principles and began charging fees based on cargo volume instead of time in port, with the company subsequently going from a A$37-million loss in 1990–91 to a profit three years later.
 She also re-negotiated with maritime unions, decreasing the number of industrial awards from 29 to six.
 Overall, Fremantle Ports more than tripled the value of its container throughput during Sanderson's time as CEO, with total movements (in tonnage) growing by 56 percent.
 Her replacement as CEO was Chris Leatt-Hayter, who was previously general manager strategic and commercial development.

 Agent-General

 In July 2008, Sanderson was named Agent-General for Western Australia, replacing Noel Ashcroft.
-Appointed by Governor Ken Michael on the advice of Alan Carpenter, the premier at the time, she took up the role in November 2008, becoming the first female agent-general in Australia.
+Appointed by Governor Ken Michael on the advice of Premier Alan Carpenter, she took up the role in November 2008, becoming the first female agent-general in Australia.
 The agent-general is based at Australia House, London, and, as head of the government's European Office, is primarily involved in promoting trade and investment, with some diplomatic functions.
 During her period as agent-general, Sanderson concentrated on attracting foreign investment and skilled immigrants to Western Australia, as well as promoting WA food and wine exports in European markets.
 She was also involved in promoting Australia's (successful) bid for the Square Kilometre Array, a radio telescope to be built near Boolardy.
 Sanderson left the position in December 2011, after her three-year term expired, and was replaced by Kevin Skipworth.